 – Agile Practice Guide, inspired by a model by Ahmed Sidky

 Agile is easy.
 Agile principles support the environment for Agile values.
 The principles further articulate behavior practice.
 ‘Working software is the primary measure of progress’, there are a lot of ways to get there.
-There are immutable values and principles from decades of examples in the delivery of working software that guide those on a journey to discover their values, in practice.
+There are immutable values and principles from decades of delivery examples, beyond working software, to guide those on a journey to discover their values, in practice.

 Agile without values has no value.
 No amount of Agile training, communication, handbooks, or templates can force-fit success.

 Without Agile values and principles, what scales?
 Corporations seem to have a great need to address a challenge for better Agile corporate output.
 Any of the following are guides, here are a few:

 - Disciplined Agile, currently 2.0 (DAD)

 Agile will frustrate more than deliver if none of the above achieve objectives without support for Agile values for the individual and the team.